 As I wrote above, I remember my first day of class in fifth grade when three black students were seated in an all-white classroom.
 I became good friends with one of the girls.
 She was a B+ student and a kind person.

-One afternoon at a writer’s conference, I went over to sit across the table from a black author whom I respected.
-I told her I wanted to talk about racial relations and get her thoughts.
-When I told her that I didn’t see color, she said that it was a racist comment—that I should see black because black is beautiful.
-Her response was not what I expected.
+One afternoon at a writer’s conference, I went over to sit across the table from an African-American author whom I respected.
+I told her I wanted to discuss racial relations and get her thoughts.
+When I told her I didn’t see color, she said it was a racist comment—that I should see black because black is beautiful.

 I don’t believe the Black Lives Matter Movement is based on racial reconciliation as they want us to believe.
 Demonic forces in high places are at work, stirring up the #BLM Movement (and Antifa) to cause strife, unrest, and hate.

 Remember, the world today is governed by powers of darkness (Satan is the prince of the air), and the fallen angels empower the sons of disobedience (nonbelievers) to wage war against the sons of God (believers).
 Those battles can take many forms.

 Tearing down statues of iconic figures from the past—people like Winston Churchill of England, Mahatma Gandhi of India, George Washington, Thomas Jefferson, and other American heroes—does nothing to help the more significant cause of promoting reconciliation and racial equality.
 Were these men perfect?
 No. But there was one man who was—Jesus Christ, and some now want to tear down statues depicting the only perfect human being who ever lived.

 Jesus Christ is the Way, the Truth, and the Life.
 There is a song I love to sing with the title, They Will Know We Are Christians by Our Love.
 How does that translate into action?
 What can we do as Christians to combat racism and prejudice?